Legal USA Online Sports Betting Guide For 2024

 In April 2011, on a day known as Black Friday, this legislation was used by the United States Attorney in New York to shut down the three largest Internet poker companies that accept US players.
 PokerStars, Full Tilt Poker, and Absolute Poker had all player accounts frozen, which directly affected millions of Americans.
 And it covers sports wagering as well.

 On the sports betting side of this legislation, a November 2002 US Federal Court opinion upheld that US-based online sports betting was made illegal by the UIGEA due to the regulations issued concerning gambling-related transactions.

 But Lawmakers in the state of New Jersey disagreed and legalized online sports betting, although the feds moved in and stopped the New Jersey online sports betting industry before it got started.
 All past, present, and future applications of UIGEA as it applies to the Internet sports betting industry are covered here.
 UIGEA

 Interstate Wire Act of 1961 or Federal Wire Act

-PASPA or The Professional and Amateur Sports Protection Act of 1992
+PASPA: The Professional and Amateur Sports Protection Act of 1992

 Just about the time the Internet and the World Wide Web were becoming mainstream, PASPA was introduced.
 Sometimes known as the Bradley Act, the Professional and Amateur Sports Protection Act of 1992 was developed because Congress decided that "... sports gambling is a national problem.
 The harms it inflicts are felt beyond the borders of those States that sanction it."

-Our state section offers detailed information on each state regarding any laws that pertain to online sports betting.
-We will cover which states currently offer regulated sports betting, and for those that don not we will guide players to where you can bet on sports legally if you live in a particular state.
+Our state section to the right offers detailed information on each state regarding any laws that pertain to online sports betting.
+We will cover which states currently offer regulated sports betting, and for those that do not, we will guide players to where they can bet on sports legally if you live in a particular state.